christianvogt/zork/README.md

 # zork

-try to run zork in a container
+try to run zork in a container.